iamtusharchaudhary/node-Js-guide/Npm/packages.md

 ```
+// npm ( Node Package Manager )
+// i ( Install )

+npm install express ( This is also good not an any issue )

 npm i express ( Use for handling routing and middleware support )
 npm i nodemon ( Use for automatically restart the server )